vmware-tanzu/velero/site/_posts/2019-10-10-Velero-v1-1-Stateful-Backup-vSphere.md

 ## Prepare Cassandra for a Velero stateful backup by adding Annotations

 The first step is to add annotations to each of the Pods in the StatefulSet to indicate that the contents of the persistent volumes, mounted on cassandra-data, needs to be backed up as well.
-If this is native Kubernetes on vSphere or Kubernetes deployed via PKS, both use the `restic` program at this time for capturing state/data.
+As mentioned previously, Velero uses the `restic` program at this time for capturing state/data from Kubernetes running on vSphere.

 ```bash
 $ kubectl -n cassandra describe pod/cassandra-0 | grep Annotations